Northridge Disability Discrimination Lawyers

 There are many more ways disability discrimination can manifest in the workplace.
 If you think you were subjected to unfair treatment because of your disability, you may have a claim.
 Not sure?
 Let our disability discrimination lawyers in Northridge help.
 Reach out to K2 Employment Law today for a free consultation.

-What Is Reasonable Accommodation for a Disability?
+Understanding Reasonable Accommodation for Disabilities

 Reasonable accommodation for a disability is any modification to a work environment, schedule, or secondary duties that allows an employee with a disability to perform their primary work duties.
 One of the most common forms of disability discrimination occurs when an employer denies a request for reasonable accommodation.